 The lack of accessible information on the topic of safe parasite protection left me so frustrated that I decided to write my own article.
 So here’s the culmination of my research: information gathered from laboratory case studies, veterinarians, and Collie owners, breeders, and exhibitors.
 (Basically, I did the boring work to bring you the helpful information.)

-I’ll explain why I settled on these products and list all the options I looked into, along with whether they’re considered safe to use, use with caution, or a complete no-no. If you’re hoping for a quick, easy skim and just want to know which pest protections are considered safe, I’ll list those first under each heading, followed by the “use with caution” category, and finally the “not safe” options.
+I have two Rough Collies who are MDR1 carriers and an Aussie mix, so I have a vested interest in everything I’ve researched.
+I’ll list all the options I looked into (including several I’ve personally tried), along with whether they’re considered safe to use, use with caution, or a complete no-no. If you’re hoping for a quick, easy skim and just want to know which pest protections are considered safe, I’ll list those first under each heading, followed by the “use with caution” category, and finally the “not safe” options.

 For those of you who want proof or a more in-depth explanation of why I’ve given each medicine its label, feel free to read the commentary under each product and even follow the embedded links for further reading.
 (Some of the links lead to peer-reviewed scientific articles, so have fun with those if you want the bare, dusty facts.)

-However, I have to state the disclaimer that even parasite protection products officially labeled safe should really be designated “safe-ish.”
-All of these products are chemical compounds, and as such have more potential to cause a reaction than just, well, water.
-I’ve found one organic spray that is somewhat effective as a repellent, but I do not know of any natural pest control products that actually work as well as chemically-based ones.
+However, I have to state the disclaimer that even parasite protection products officially labeled safe from an MDR1 standpoint should really be designated “safe-ish.”
+Most of these products are chemical compounds, and as such have more potential to cause a reaction than just, well, water.
+Any dog can have a sensitivity to a certain substance and should always be monitored for reactions after a new product has been administered.

 Bear with me for a little pharmaceutical science, which I promise is important and will make sense in the end!
 It’s simpler to identify medicines by their components, since many of them are essentially the same thing marketed under different brand names.